We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, because the capsules contain omega-3 fatty acids, many reviewers note that the taste is unpleasant and report experiencing side effects like “fishy burps” after taking the multivitamin.

-Some dislike the flavor of the protein powders, saying that the powders should be blended with other ingredients to mask the taste.
+Some dislike the flavor of the protein powders, saying the powder should be blended with other ingredients to mask the taste.

 A few reviewers also report experiencing issues with deliveries, recurring monthly subscriptions, and the responsiveness of customer service.